iokinpardo/InteractiveAvatarNextJSDemo/README.md

 2. **The client requests a streaming token** from `/api/get-access-token`, which calls `v1/streaming.create_token` using your HeyGen API key and base URL.
 3. **A `StreamingAvatar` instance is created**, listeners are attached for stream readiness, connection drops, voice activity, and message events, and the session enters the connecting state.
 4. **Message events are coalesced per speaker** and stored in context so integrators can wire custom transcripts or analytics without duplicated rows.
-5. **Voice chat starts automatically**; if it fails, the UI exposes controls that retry microphone streaming while keeping the avatar session alive.
+5. **Webhook messages drive narration**; each payload is queued and spoken in order while microphone streaming stays disabled.
 6. **The media stream binds to the `<video>` tag** and displays connection quality overlays so operators can monitor call health.

 ## URL parameters

 - `expert` – Chooses a preset avatar profile.
 Supported values: `marketing` (default) and `finance`.
-- `systemPrompt` or `system_prompt` – Sent as the session knowledge base so the avatar can follow custom instructions.
+- `systemPrompt` or `system_prompt` – Accepted for backwards compatibility but ignored; webhook messages now define the narration.
 - `avatarId` or `avatar_id` – Overrides the default avatar ID before `createStartAvatar` runs.

 Public avatar IDs such as `Ann_Therapist_public`, `Shawn_Therapist_public`, `Bryan_FitnessCoach_public`, `Dexter_Doctor_Standing2_public`, and `Elenora_IT_Sitting_public` are included for quick testing, and you can substitute any custom ID you own.